 Final season: 1975

-By 21st-century standards, Len Dawson’s stats don’t jump out at you, but he’s one of the all-time greats to step under center.
-He guided the Kansas City Chiefs to an appearance in the first Super Bowl, in 1967, and helped them win their first NFL title in 1970.
-One of the oldest NFL quarterbacks of all time was still effective in his final season, passing for 1,095 yards and five touchdowns in five games.
+By 21st-century standards, Len Dawson’s stats from the Pro Football Hall of Fame don’t jump out at you, but he’s one of the all-time greats to step on the field.
+He guided the Kansas City Chiefs to an appearance in the very first Super Bowl in 1967 and helped the team win its first NFL title in 1970.
+One of the oldest NFL quarterbacks of all time was still effective in his final season, passing for 1,095 yards and five touchdowns over five games.

 10. Charlie Conerly